Nicolas Sarkozy to face fraud trial

 - Sarkozy failed to win 2017 Republican nomination

-(CNN)Former French President Nicolas Sarkozy has been told he will stand trial over allegedly breaking spending limits to fund his failed 2012 presidential campaign.
+(CNN)Former French President Nicolas Sarkozy will face trial on charges of campaign financing fraud, his lawyer told CNN Tuesday.

-Sarkozy, who led the country between 2007 and 2012, is accused of overspending during his re-election campaign, his lawyer Thierry Herzog told CNN.
+Sarkozy, who led the country between 2007 and 2012, is accused of illegally financing his failed re-election campaign, Herzog confirmed.

 The 62-year-old, who was beaten by Francois Hollande five years ago, is set to appeal against the trial order, according to Reuters.